 Schedule: Students will complete a capstone project in their second year of the program.
 The first cohort completed their capstone in Spring 2022.
-The second completed their capstone in Spring 2023.

 Tactic 2: Students will be encouraged to engage in research activities with full-time faculty members.

 Schedule: Ongoing.